 So many types of spoon rings available!

 People love spoon rings for many reasons.
 They're beautiful and stylish, and they can showcase a huge variety of silverware cutlery patterns in many different visual styles.
 They come in many different shapes and sizes, and can include custom engraving, gemstones and more.
 They represent ecological values of reuse and environmental stewardship.
 They highlight an improvisational, creative spirit.
-Because many of the rings use vintage and antique flatware pieces, they also represent a link to the past.
+Because rings are made from old flatware pieces, they also represent a link to the past.
 Each piece has its own unique history, and the category of jewelry itself has a special story.

 Origins of the Spoon Ring: an Act Love & of Defiance

 Spoon rings are widely considered to have originated in 17th century England, when people began to make rings from the metal handles of table flatware.
 In those days, flatware was highly prized.
 The pieces were typically made of solid silver, and often displayed the family crest of the wealthy family who commissioned, owned and used the pieces.

 Popular lore explains that, at that time, servants first began to create rings from the cutlery.
 The servants couldn't afford to buy 'proper' engagement rings when they wanted to get married.
 Instead, the legend goes, they would steal a flatware piece from their master's home, and shape it into a ring to give their beloved for a marriage proposal.
 Thus, the earliest spoon rings served as symbols of love and commitment, in defiance of strict social and economic barriers.